Exact Moment Representation in Polynomial Optimization: Introduction

-Though many works focussed on the SoS relaxation and on the representation of positive polynomials with sums of squares, the MoM relaxation has been much less studied.
-It has interesting features, that deserve a deeper exploration: the convex cones $\cL_{d}(\vb g)$ of truncated non-negative linear functionals are closed; finite convergence can be decided by flat extension tests on moment matrices \cite{CurtoFlatExtensionsPositive1998}, \cite{Laurentgeneralizedflatextension2009}; finite minimizers can be extracted from moment matrices \cite{Henrion05detectingglobal}, \cite{mourrain_polynomialexponential_2018}.
-On the other hand, exact SoS relaxations can provide certificates of positivity, which is also interesting from a theoretical and practical point of view.
+Though many works focused on the SoS hierarchy and the representation of positive polynomials with Sums of Squares, the MoM hierarchy has been much less studied.
+We mention \cite{lasserre_semidefinite_2008} and \cite{lasserre_moment_2013}, which prove that if $S$ is finite, the value $f^{*}$, the minimizers and the vanishing ideal of $S$ can be recovered from moment matrices associated with the truncated preordering defining $S$.

-In this paper, we investigate the truncated moment relaxation from a new perspective, developing a theoretical and computational study of truncated positive linear functionals.
-We analyse in details the properties of moment relaxations and present new results on the representation of moments of positive linear functionals as moments of measures.

-We first show in \Cref{prop::qtilde} that the MoM relaxation $(\cL_{2d}(\vb g))_{d\in \N}$ dual to the SoS relaxation $(\cQ_{2d}(\vb g))_{d\in \N}$ is the same as the one associated to the quadratic module $\cQ$ extended with the real radical of the support of $\cQ$.
-This yields the vanishing ideal of $S$ as the ideal generated by the kernel of the Hankel operator $H_{\sigma}$ associated to a generic element $\sigma \in \cL_{2d}(\vb g)$ for $d$ sufficiently large (see \Cref{thm::generic_t}).

-The second result concerns the convergence of truncated moment sequences.
-When the quadratic module $\cQ$ defining $S$ is Archimedean, the optima of the SoS and MoM relaxations converge to the minimum $f^{*}$ of $f$ on $S$ \cite{lasserre_global_2001}.
-We generalize this result in \Cref{thm::intersection}, showing that the convex sets $\cL_{d}^{(1)}(\vb g)$ of linear functionals $\sigma$ non-negative on $\cQ_{d}(\vb g)$ such that $\sigma(1)=1$ truncated in degree $t$ converge, in Hausdorff distance, to the probability measures supported on $S$ truncated in degree $t$, when $d\rightarrow\infty$.

-Our main result on exact moment representations is given in \Cref{thm::fin_set_qua}.
-When $S$ is finite and the quotient by the support of $\cQ$ is of dimension zero, we prove that the linear functionals in $\cL_{d}(\vb g)$ truncated in a degree greater than twice the regularity of the points in $S$ coincide with the measures supported on $S$, that is the convex hull of the evaluations at the points of $S$.
-Moreover, the ideal generated by the kernel of the Hankel operator of a generic element in $\cL_{d}(\vb g)$ is the vanishing ideal of $S$.
+{From a methodological and practical point of view, flat truncation tests on moment matrices, see e.g. \cite{CurtoFlatExtensionsPositive1998} and \cite{Laurentgeneralizedflatextension2009}, are a way to decide finite convergence, i.e. whether the minimum $f^*$ is reached at some order of the hierarchy (another approach is the comparison of the lower bound obtained with an objective value at a local minimizer).} But flat truncation also implies MoM exactness.
+Moreover, it allows extracting the finite minimizers from moment matrices (see \cite{Henrion05detectingglobal}, \cite{mourrain_polynomialexponential_2018}), whereas SoS exactness does not yield the minimizers.
+Therefore a natural question, of theoretical and practical importance, is: \begin{quote}\it When does flat truncation hold in a Polynomial Optimization Problem? \end{quote}

+It is known that truncated minimizing {pseudo-moment} sequences are not always {represented by} measures, see \Cref{appendix}, and thus flat truncation does not hold in general. {But surprisingly, no {algebro}-geometric characterization of when flat truncation holds has been described in the last decades.}